merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 - use environment variables like AR, AS and try another utility
 - if the build process catches a wrong utility, create a symlink / adjust paths
 - if there's an error, in most cases Google knows the answer or give you hints
-- in some cases, check and add environment variables (`CFLAGS`, `LDFLAGS`).
+- check and add environment variables (`CFLAGS`, `LDFLAGS`).
 Sometimes I had to add explicitly `-m64` because of Solaris ABI
-- in some other cases, libraries cannot be found, just add them to `LDFLAGS` explicitly in Makefile
+- libraries cannot be found (or the linker tries to use wrong libraries).
+Add them to `LDFLAGS` explicitly in Makefile, or sometimes it's necessary to patch build scenarios (Makefiles, meson.builds, etc.)
+- meson can't find correct tools (pkg-config, cmake, etc.).
+They aren't explicitly mentioned in `USE_TOOLS` in Makefile, just add them.
 - try to use `libsol10-compat` (see below)
 - ...or you have to patch the code/the makefiles/meson build files...
 In some cases, the compiler suggested me which definitions you need to use.